27 Tips For Young Married Couples For A Strong Union

 3. Be on the same page

-Seriously, you and your husband must be on the same page at all times.
+Seriously, you and your husband must always be on the same page.

 It makes it hard for external influence to break into your marriage.